ipc-lab/NDIC/README.md

 experiment_name: 'bls17_with_side_info_MS-SSIM_lambda:3e-05'
 ```

-If you wish to save the model weights after training set `save_weights` `True`. `save_output_path` shows the directory path where the model weights are saved.
+If you wish to save the model weights after training, set `save_weights` `True`. `save_output_path` shows the directory path where the model weights are saved.
 For the weights, in `save_output_path` a `weight` folder will be created, and the weights will be saved there with the name according to `experiment_name`.

 - Test: